OMC86/the_writers/README.md

 ### Admin
-The administrator has permissions to delete and edit posts and is also in charge of creating competitions.
+The administrator can delete and edit posts at his/her discretion and is also in charge of creating competitions.

 #### Competitions
 Competitions are held on the site at the discretion of the admin.
 They consist of two time periods; An entry period in